 Student Liesbet Manders Named Fulbright Scholar

-Philadelphia, PA, May 9, 2013 — Creative Arts Therapies PhD student Elizabeth “Liesbet” Manders ‘14 was named a Fulbright Scholar for 2013-14.
+Creative Arts Therapies PhD student Elizabeth “Liesbet” Manders ‘14 was named a Fulbright Scholar for 2013-14.
 She was one of the record number of Drexel students who were offered grants this year through the Fulbright Program.

 Manders plans to join a dance/movement therapy study in Heidelberg, Germany where she will look at the effects of coordinated partner movement on participants’ social interactions.
 “I am in Germany to join a research study that is in my field, meaning both in dance/movement therapy (DMT) and in Autism.
 Since there is so little research in DMT in general, it is great to have a larger study happening with the population I am interested in,” Manders said.
-She credits her advisor Dr. Sharon Goodill for making her aware of the research opportunity.
-Dr. Sabine Koch, who earned her Master’s degree in Dance/Movement Therapy from Drexel, is leading the study.
-Dr. Koch just started a Master’s program in DMT in Heidelberg and Manders will have the chance to co-teach in that program while she is abroad.
+She credits her advisor Sharon Goodill, PhD, for making her aware of the research opportunity.
+Sabine Koch, PhD, who earned her Master’s degree in Dance/Movement Therapy from Drexel, is leading the study.
+Koch just started a Master’s program in DMT in Heidelberg and Manders will have the chance to co-teach in that program while she is abroad.
 “Some of [Koch’s] students are very interested in research, so she happily shows me off as a PhD student in the Creative Arts Therapies and recommends they consider applying to the PhD program at Drexel in a few years,” Manders said.